skgithub14/sdtmval/README.md

 | Study 1 | Subject 2 | Visit 4 | T3       | FAIL    | Test 3 |

-In order to calculate the timing variables XXBLFL, EPOCH, and XXDY, we need to the visit dates from the EDC VD table and the study start/end dates by subject from the SDTM DM table.
+In order to calculate the timing variables XXBLFL, EPOCH, and XXDY, we need the visit dates from the EDC VD table and the study start/end dates by subject from the SDTM DM table.

 ``` r
 sdtm_xx3 <- sdtm_xx2 %>%